ersilia-os/auto-tabnet/README.md

 ```

-The targets on y_train should contain a unique type (e.g. they must all be strings or integers).
+Note: The target column in training data should contain a unique type (e.g. they must all be strings or integers).

+# Scope of Functionalities

+This package is still under development.
+The next goal is to add the class for AutoTabnetRegressor.

+# License and author info

+This package is licensed under a GPL-3.0 license.